Omkar-Vijay-Gavandi/asic-design-class/README.md

 ![debugger_ofast](https://github.com/user-attachments/assets/5aa1081e-f8e7-439a-8792-b2becbc8ebc1)

 While debugging we have found out the starting address and have initialised the program counter to this address.
 The first instruction for both O1 and Ofast involves the stack pointer so we have found out the starting address of the stack pointer.
 After the execution of that instruction we can observe that the address of the stack pointer is to be reduced by 32 in hexadecimal which is equivalent to 20 in decimal which is what we observe when the address of the stack pointer reduces from 50 to 30.
+Similarly we can do the same for the rest of the instructions.

+### Conclusion

+We have thereby verified the output of the analog comparator on the GCC and the RISC V GCC compilera and debugged the output using the spike command for both O1 and Ofast.

 </details>